SmileiPIC/Smilei/doc/Sphinx/Understand/PML.rst

 Perfectly Matched Layers (PML) are open boundary conditions for electromagnetic and laser envelope fields.
 This means that a wave propagating through the boundary will be absorbed and not reintroduced into the simulation.
-In that regard, it plays the same role as the "Silver-Muller" boundary conditions which is supported for electromagnetic fields only.
+In that regard, it plays the same role as the "Silver-Muller" boundary conditions which is supported for electromagnetic fields only (not envelope).

 At the cost of having a slightly higher computing cost than Silver-Muller, PML have several very interesting advantages: